locoframework/loco-js-model/README.md

 export default pl;
 ```

-Loco-JS-Model must have all translations assigned to `I18n` object.
+Loco-JS-Model must have all translations assigned to the `I18n` object.

 ```javascript
 import { Config, I18n } from "loco-js-model";